Love Drunk

-Production
+Development and production

 "Love Drunk", "Two Is Better Than One", "Contagious", and "The First One" were recorded at Van Howes Studios in Vancouver, Canada, with producer Brian Howes and engineer Jay "JVP" Van Poederooyen.
 Poederooyen digitally edited the songs, with assistance from Bryan "Tatoo" Coisne; Misha Rajaratnam did additional editing.
 "Heart Heart Heartbreak", "She's Got a Boyfriend Now", "Real Thing", "The Shot Heard 'Round the World", "Chemicals Collide", and "Go" were recorded at Fresh Kills Music in New York City, with producers S*A*M and Sluggo; Johnson co-produced the songs.
 Sean Gould engineered the tracks, with assistance from Grant Michaels.

 Mark Caffrey did drum and bass engineering at Monster Island Recording Studios, also in New York City.
 Mark Maxwell did additional production on "Heart Heart Heartbreak", "She's Got a Boyfriend Now", "Real Thing", "The Shot Heard 'Round the World", and "Chemicals Collide".
 Chad Royce and Scott Mann engineered strings at Right Hook Studios, also in New York City.
 Tom Lord-Alge mixed the album at South Beach Studios in Miami, Florida, with assistance from Femio Hernandez, before it was mastered by Vlado Meller at Universal Mastering in New York City.

-Development and release
+With nearly 80 tracks written for Love Drunk, the album draws "influences from all across the board, from every type of music."
+The album is described as "more grown-up lyrically and musically," straying away from their earlier youth, angsty and whiny sound as presented on their debut studio album.